 Implementing Heapsort in Java and C

-Heapsort is a sorting algorithm which can be split into two distinct stages.
-The first stage is to build a tree-based heap data structure from the supplied input.
-Conforming to the heap property either requires the structure follow that all parent nodes are greater than or equal to their children (with the highest at the root), or the inverse.
-Being called a max-heap and min-heap respectively, this step in itself has many different interesting use-cases outside of simply sorting an input.
-Implementing said heap as an array allows us to reuse the input array for both the heap and resulting output.
-All binary trees are able to be represented in array form, but as a heap is always weighted on the side of completeness, it can be stored very efficiently.
-The second step simply builds up the sorted array, with the next element removed from the heap structure (reconstructing the heap after each iteration), until no elements are left.
-The implementation works in both minimum and maximum forms, with only the second steps direction requiring alteration.
-Being a comparison-based algorithm it caters for a user supplied comparison operation, determining which of the two subject elements should occur first in the output.
-However, though the option for in-place sorting, it is not stable, resulting in the possibility of initially ordered equal keys being reordered.
+The first step is to build a tree-based heap data structure from the supplied input.
+Conforming to the heap property requires the structure to ensure that all parent nodes are greater than or equal to their children (with the highest at the root), or the inverse.
+Being called a max-heap and a min-heap respectively, this step in itself has many interesting use cases outside of simply sorting an input.
+Implementing the heap as an array allows us to reuse the input array for both the heap and the resulting output.
+All binary trees can be represented in array form, but as a heap is always weighted towards completeness, it can be stored very efficiently.

 Java Implementation

 Below is an implementation of the Heapsort algorithm written in Java.
-I was able to simply add the flexibility provided by generalising the sorting algorithm to any class that implemented the Comparable interface.
+I was able to add the flexibility provided by generalising the sorting algorithm to any class that implemented the Comparable interface.

 public class Heap {